paolostivanin/Snoop-Guard/README.md

 * :on: use all video dev and not only one
 * :soon: running as a daemon
 * :soon: send a notification
+* :soon: specify check interval (in seconds or minutes)
+* :soon: user can temporarly disable notification (like hen using Skype or similar softwares)